wallarm/product-documentation/docs/2.18/user-guides/events/analyze-attack.md

 # Analyzing Attacks

-You can check attacks in the *Events* tab of the Wallarm interface.
+You can check attacks in the **Events** section of Wallarm Console.
 Wallarm automatically groups associated malicious requests into one entity — an attack.

 ## Analyze an Attack